weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 ## What is a p99 latency?

 The mean latency gives you an average value of all requests measured.
-This is a good indication to tell you how long a user will have to wait on average for their request to be completed.
+This is a good indication of how long a user will have to wait on average for their request to be completed.
 Based on this mean value, you cannot make any promises to your users about wait times.
-90 out of 100 users might see a considerably better time, but the remaining 10 might see a considerably worse time.
+90 out of 100 users might see a considerably better time, but the remaining 10 might see a significantly worse time.

 To give a more precise indication, percentile-based latencies are used.
 A